 But what can an attorney do, exactly?
 Let’s address some concerns that plaintiffs may have when hiring an attorney for a car accident dispute.

-How A Car Accident Lawyer Can Help
+How A Car Accidents Lawyer Can Help

 - Investigating the facts of the case